JohannesGro/PyPerf/doc/gettingStarted.rst

 .. code-block:: sh

-	pyperf render [yourbenchmarks] --outfile out.html
+	bench render [yourbenchmarks] --outfile out.html

 The benchmarks value defines a list of benchmarks files.
 It also possible to pass folders instead of a file.
 In this case the whole directory will be searched for '.json' files.

-The parameter `--outfile` or `-o` defines a name for the html file.
+The parameter `--outfile` or `-o` defines a name for the HTML file.

 The renderer tries to display as much information as possible, that means benchmarks will not be omitted if the benchmarks do not have the same benches or tests.